-I am pleased to present the Office of Financial Stability (OFS) Agency Financial Report for Fiscal Year 2021.
-This report describes our financial and performance results for the 13th year of the Troubled Asset Relief Program (TARP).
-Within this report you will find the comparative fiscal years 2021 and 2020 financial statements for TARP, the U.S. Government Accountability Office (GAO) independent auditor's report with the audit opinion on these financial statements, an opinion from GAO on OFS's internal control over financial reporting for TARP, and the results of GAO's tests of OFS's compliance with selected provisions of laws, regulations, contracts, and agreements applicable to OFS.
+I am pleased to present the Office of Financial Stability (OFS) Agency Financial Report for Fiscal Year (FY) 2023.
+This report describes our financial and performance results for the 15th and final year of the Troubled Asset Relief Program (TARP).
+Within this report you will find the comparative fiscal years 2023 and 2022 financial statements for TARP, the U.S. Government Accountability Office (GAO) independent auditor's report with the audit opinion on these financial statements, an opinion from GAO on OFS's internal control over financial reporting for TARP, and the results of GAO's tests of OFS's compliance with selected provisions of laws, regulations, contracts, and agreements applicable to OFS.

 The Emergency Economic Stabilization Act of 2008 (EESA) established OFS within the Office of Domestic Finance at the Department of the Treasury (Treasury) to implement TARP.
-The authority to make new commitments through TARP ended October 3, 2010.
-Since then, Treasury has focused on the orderly wind-down of TARP.
+The authority to make new commitments through TARP ended October 3, 2010, at which time Treasury shifted focus to the orderly wind-down of TARP.
+I am pleased to report, as of September 30, 2023, all TARP programs have closed and OFS is actively winding down all remaining administrative matters.

-As of September 30, 2021, OFS had collected 103 percent of the \$412.1 billion in program funds that were disbursed under TARP investment programs, in addition to \$17.5 billion in proceeds from Treasury's equity stake in American International Group, Inc. Of the original ten investment programs, eight are effectively closed.
-Investment programs with remaining outstanding balances include the Capital Purchase Program (CPP, \$12 million) and the Community Development Capital Initiative (CDCI, \$1 million).
-OFS continues to wind-down those positions as quickly as practicable.
+Over its lifetime, OFS collected 103 percent of the \$412.1 billion in program funds that were disbursed under TARP investment programs, in addition to \$17.5 billion in proceeds from Treasury's equity stake in American International Group, Inc. After considering the interest expense of \$13.1 billion, the net gain on TARP investment programs was \$0.3 billion.
+During FY 2023, the final remaining troubled assets in the Capital Purchase Program and Community Development Capital Initiative were repurchased, effectively closing the last two of the original ten investment programs.